 On a monthly, quarterly or annual basis, take a minute to update your assets and liabilities as their values change and note down your new total net worth figure.
 Start to keep a record of the total figure and the date each time you calculate it.
 By choosing to check in on a consistent basis, such as the first day of each month, you will have a more accurate comparison of how you are tracking.

-Once you start making these daily micro decisions, you will see them reflected in your total net worth over time.
+Once you start making these daily micro-decisions, you will see them reflected in your total net worth over time.
 For example, as you pay more money towards a credit card debt, you will see the remaining balance drop each month and your total net worth grow.
 These decisions may help you in other areas of your financial life such as improving your credit score.

 Once I started to track my own net worth, it motivated me to wipe out all of my debts as fast as possible and become net worth positive.
 By keeping a record of my changing net worth, it gave me a baseline for comparison and I could monitor my success (or failure) on a monthly and yearly basis.
-I now have years of data which clearly shows me just how far I have come!
+With years of data, it becomes easy to see how much progress you’ve made.

 I began to take notice of my income and expenses and it fired me up to do better!
 On the other hand, it allowed me to relax.
 Knowing as each year passes by, I am heading in the right direction and that when I pay attention to my assets and liabilities, I can grow my wealth in just a few short years.
 If I had not tracked it, I never would have known!